django-fluent/fluentcms-jumbotron/README.rst

 Frontend styling
 ================

-The jumbotron is renderd with the HTML that Bootstrap prescribes:
+The jumbotron is rendered with the HTML that Bootstrap prescribes:

 .. code-block:: html+django